vsoljan/cloud-top-height/VisualWeather/Installation_instructions.md

 # Installation instructions:

-1. Copy script to (every workstation!):
+1. Copy script to (you must do this on every workstation!):

-   $METPATH/python/IBL/Plugins/Kernel/
+   $METPATH/python/Custom/HR_CROCONTROL/Plugins/Kernel/
+   (replace HR_CROCONTORL with your organisation name) IMPORTANT THING IS TO HAVE __init__.py file in every subdirectory!!!

 3. Execute in shell: